atoprak06/eCommerceWithMultipleVendors-Django-Vue/README.md

 ## CartStore <a name="cartstore"></a>
 This store is used with the purpose of creating cart items and modifies them.
 There is single state called `cart`.
 Firstly `initializeCart` is called to check if localstorage has a cart or not. `getCartTotal` returns sum of the quantity of the items in the cart, `getCartPriceTotal` return sum of the prices of the items in the cart, `removeCart` deletes all items in the cart.
 Note that they are created as `getters` since there is no need to pass arguments to them(they only rely on state,getters are good compared to actions since they are cached).
 As an actions, there are four methods. `addToCart` is used for adding items to the cart, it first check if item is already in there or not then it modifies quantity accordingly.`removeProduct` removes single item from cart, if the quantity of item is zero, it deletes that item from the cart. `getProductPriceTotal` calculates total price of the item in the cart. `deleteProduct` deletes item from the cart.

+## RequestStore <a name="requeststore"></a>
+This store is created for making requests, since there are many request in every view.
+There are two states created, products and pageCount.
+Get,post,patch and addional getResponse actions are created for making requests.
+They used as `plain` requests but additionally in the first get action, states that are created changes accordingly.
+Other ones just returns responses from API.

 # Frontend Components <a name="components"></a>